Govt advances grant of Rs 8923.8 cr to Panchayats for Covid relief

-New Delhi, May 9 (IANS) The Finance ministry has released an amount of Rs 8,923.8 crore to 25 States as grants to the Rural Local Bodies (RLBs).
+New Delhi: The Finance ministry has released an amount of Rs 8,923.8 crore to 25 States as grants to the Rural Local Bodies (RLBs).

 The grants are meant for all the three tiers of Panchayati Raj Institutions - village, block and district.